VedantMane2006/stockmaster-ims/extensions/READ_ME_FIRST.txt

                               DOCUMENTATION
 ================================================================================

+📖 QUICKSTART.md       - Quick 5-step setup (START HERE!)
-📖 NODE_SETUP.md       - Node.js setup guide (START HERE!)
+📖 NODE_SETUP.md       - Detailed Node.js setup guide
 📖 MIGRATION_TO_NODEJS.md - What changed from Python to Node.js
-📖 SETUP.md            - Detailed installation guide
-📖 START_HERE.md       - Overview of all options
+📖 README.md           - Project overview

 ================================================================================
                             WHAT YOU NEED
 ================================================================================

-FOR DOCKER:
-- Docker Desktop only

-FOR MANUAL INSTALLATION:
 - Node.js 16 or higher (with npm)
 - MySQL 8.0 or higher